zendframework/zf2-documentation/docs/languages/en/modules/zendservice.windows-azure.rst

 Architecture
 ------------

-``ZendService\WindowsAzure`` provides access to Windows Azure's storage, computation and management interfaces by abstracting the *REST*-*XML* interface Windows Azure provides into a simple *PHP* *API*.
+``ZendService\WindowsAzure\WindowsAzure`` provides access to Windows Azure's storage, computation and management interfaces by abstracting the *REST*-*XML* interface Windows Azure provides into a simple *PHP* *API*.

-An application built using ``ZendService\WindowsAzure`` can access Windows Azure's features, no matter if it is hosted on the Windows Azure platform or on an in-premise web server.
+An application built using ``ZendService\WindowsAzure\WindowsAzure`` can access Windows Azure's features, no matter if it is hosted on the Windows Azure platform or on an in-premise web server.

 .. include:: zendservice.windows-azure.blob.rst